mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/configuration/index.md

 Note the IPs in the `address` field.

-2. Run the same command for your second Cassandra cluster and note the IPs in the `address` field:
+2. Run the same command for your second {{ model.techShortName }} cluster and note the IPs in the `address` field:

 ```
 dcos {{ model.packageName }} --name={{ model.serviceName }}2 endpoints node